Skip to Main Content

 a – Back Lighting function diagram, b – Amber bottle imaged with a red 660 nm back light; note the lot code is clear-ly highlighted, but the light does not penetrate the label (left side of image)

-A variant of the back light is designed specifically for line scanning application deploying a high-speed linescan camera, typically on fast moving webs (see more detail in a subsequent section on linescan lighting).
-These linear back lights are commonly long, narrow, and are designed for extreme intensities that are necessary to handle the camera’s high line rates needed to freeze motion and are most often deployed to penetrate thin web materials.
+A variant of the backlight is designed specifically for line scanning applications deploying a high-speed linescan camera, typically on fast moving webs (see more detail in a subsequent section on linescan lighting).
+These linear backlights have a long, narrow form-factor and are designed to produce the extreme intensities that are necessary to handle the camera’s high line rates, needed to freeze motion.
+These applications and are most often deployed to penetrate and inspect thin web materials.
 A good example is perforation detection in plastic bag stock before forming into bags, or dislocations in the weave of a semi-transparent textile web.
 Constant-on, rather than strobing is the rule in these cases.

 Partial Bright Field Lighting

-Partial (directional – see Fig. 25) bright field lighting is the most commonly used vision lighting technique, and is the most familiar lighting we use every day, including sunlight, lamps, flashlights, etc. It typically takes the form of a spot, ring, or bar light style.
+Partial (directional – see Fig. 22) bright field lighting is the most commonly used vision lighting technique, and is the most familiar lighting we use every day, including sunlight, lamps, flashlights, etc. It is typically produced by spot, ring, or bar light style lights.
 This type of lighting is distinguished from full bright field in that it is directional, typically from a point source, and because of its directional nature, it is a good choice for generating contrast and enhancing topographic detail.
-It is much less effective, however when used on-axis with specular surfaces, generating the familiar “hotspot” reflection (Fig. 25).
+It is much less effective, however when used on-axis with specular surfaces, generating the familiar “hotspot” reflection (Fig. 22).

 Full Bright Field Lighting

-Diffuse, or full bright field lighting is commonly used on shiny specular, or mixed reflectivity parts where even, but multi-directional / multi angle light is needed.
-There are several implementations of diffuse lighting generally available, but 3 primary types, hemispherical dome / tunnel or on-axis (Figs. 30a-c) being the most common.
+Diffuse, or full bright field lighting is commonly used on shiny specular, or mixed reflectivity parts where even, but multi-directional/multi-angle light is needed.
+There are several implementations of diffuse lighting generally available, but three primary types, hemispherical dome/tunnel or on-axis (Figs. 23a-c) being the most common.

 Diffuse dome lights are very effective at lighting curved, specular surfaces, commonly found in the automotive industry, for example.
 Diffuse dome lights are most effective because they project light from multiple directions (360 degrees looking down the optic axis) as well as multiple angles (from low to high), which tends to normalize differential surface reflections on complex shape parts.